dannyb66/jobrobo/README.md

 ## 📜 Disclaimer

 **This program is for educational purposes only.
 By downloading, using, copying, replicating, or interacting with this program or its code, you acknowledge and agree to abide by all the Terms, Conditions, Policies, and Licenses mentioned, which are subject to modification without prior notice.
 The responsibility of staying informed of any changes or updates bears upon yourself.
-For the latest Terms & Conditions, Licenses, or Policies, please refer to [Auto Job Applier](https://github.com/GodsScion/Auto_job_applier_linkedIn).
 Additionally, kindly adhere to and comply with LinkedIn's terms of service and policies pertaining to web scraping.
 Usage is at your own risk.
 The creators and contributors of this program emphasize that they bear no responsibility or liability for any misuse, damages, or legal consequences resulting from its usage.**

 ## 🏛️ Terms and Conditions